 1. Tell us about you Allie!

-Hi, I’m Allie, an online yoga teacher and inspiration leader.
+Hi, I’m Allie, an online yoga teacher and inspirational leader.
 I’ve had the opportunity to teach thousands of people how to start and sustain a yoga practice from their home, through written articles, online yoga classes, programs, and in-person retreats.

-I was a former corporate marketing girl who taught yoga in-studio for a couple of years, only to realize that studio gigs would be never get me out of the cubicle – which was the goal!
+I was a former corporate marketing girl who taught yoga in-studio for a couple of years, only to realize that studio gigs would never get me out of the cubicle – which was the goal!

 So, I took my yoga teaching online and four years later, I’m the CEO of a thriving online yoga community – The Journey Junkie – and now cubicle free.

 My online yoga community now supports a life of full-time travel, inspiring my husband and I to leave it all behind, buy a sailboat, and live an alternative lifestyle.
 Right now, we live in the Caribbean and have BIG DREAMS of circumnavigating the whole world!